bojanpopic/developer.joomlatools.com/extensions/logman/integrations/joomla.md

 Contrarily to context events, non-context events are specific.
 This means that the event itself already provides information about who triggered the event and in what context.
 An example would be the `onUserAfterSaveGroup` event.
 By just looking at the event name, we know that it is users related and that it got triggered after saving a group.

 With this in mind, let us re-develop the Newsfeeds LOGman plugin for logging newsfeeds activities.
 The newsfeeds core component triggers **context** events for notifying plugins.
-So let us first building a plugin that listens to those events for logging activities.
+So let us first build a plugin that listens to those events for logging activities.

 ###Plugins listening to Context Events